 Modris Brasliņš – Drawing Exhibition “Two”

-On January 10 at 15:00, the drawing exhibition “Two” by artist Modris Brasliņš opened on the second floor of the Ogre History and Art Museum.
-The exhibition presents portraiture as a visual practice that explores the boundaries between human consciousness and the unconscious.
-It features more than 20 black-and-white drawings created using minimal expressive means — paper and pencil.
+On January 10 at 15:00, artist Modris Brasliņš’s drawing exhibition “Two” was opened on the 2nd floor of the Ogre History and Art Museum, where the portrait is revealed as a visual practice in exploring the borderlands of human consciousness and unconsciousness.
+The exhibition features more than 20 black and white drawings created with minimal means of expression — paper and pencil.

-The exhibition “Two” redefines portraiture not as a mere fixation of external likeness, but as a process that reveals tension between the visible and the invisible, the conscious surface and the deeper layers of the psyche.
-The artist’s series of drawings includes both personally intimate and more distant models, foregrounding a psychological and existential perspective.
+The exhibition “Two” portrays the portrait not as a fixation of external resemblance, but as a process that reveals the tension between the visible and invisible, between the surface layer of consciousness and the deeper layers of the psyche.
+Modris Brasliņš’ drawing series encompasses models personally close to the artist and more distant ones, foregrounding a psychological and existential perspective.

-Brasliņš appears to think in images, which he creates through drawing, whereas most people think in words.
-Unlike verbal thinking, which structures experience in linear and logical sequences, visual thinking remains connected to more archaic mechanisms of perception, where time and meaning are not governed by rational hierarchy.
-In this context, drawing becomes a medium in which time expands multidimensionally — it is at once linear and measurable, as well as lateral, recessive, and vertical, revealing experience as a continuous and infinite process.
+It seems that Brasliņš thinks in images, which he creates in the drawing process, while most of us think in words.
+Unlike verbal thinking, which structures experience in linear, logical sequences, visual thinking maintains a connection with more archaic mechanisms of perception, where time and meaning are not subject to rational hierarchy.
+In this context, drawing becomes a medium in which time unfolds multidimensionally — it is both linear and measurable, as well as lateral, recessive and vertical, revealing experience as a continuous, infinite process.

-The exhibition title “Two” highlights the dualism that permeates the entire exhibition: consciousness and unconsciousness, viewer and image, presence and distance, the external and the internal.
-This division is not static, but exists as a dynamic tension, where each portrait simultaneously functions as both reflection and mirror.
+The exhibition title “Two” marks the dualism that permeates the entire exposition: consciousness and unconsciousness, viewer and image, presence and distance, external and internal.
+This division is not static, it exists as a dynamic tension in which each portrait simultaneously functions as both a reflection and a mirror.

 The creation of the exhibition was supported by an author’s scholarship from the AKKA/LAA association.